docknetwork/api-docs/source/index.html.md

 </div>

-DID Profiles are used to provide more context for an Issuer DID.
-Details about the issuer such as name and logo can be added using a DID Profile.
+Organization Profiles are used to provide more context for an Issuer DID.
+Details about the issuer such as name and logo can be added using a Organization Profile.
 These details will be included in credentials that are issued by the DID.

 ## Create Profile